Get started with virtual entities

 Virtual entities, data providers and data sources

-A virtual entity is a definition of an entity in the CDS for Apps platform metadata without the associated physical tables for entity instances created in the CDS for Apps database.
+A virtual entity is a definition of an entity in the Common Data Service platform metadata without the associated physical tables for entity instances created in the Common Data Service database.
 Instead during runtime, when an entity instance is required, its state is dynamically retrieved from the associated external system.
 Each virtual entity type is associated with a virtual entity data provider and (optionally) some configuration information from an associated virtual entity data source.

 - An OData v4 provider is included with the service and is installed by default.